rubocop-lts/rubocop-ruby3_0/README.md

 Each [spring `rubocop` drops][rubocop-support-matrix] the ability to **install** and **run** `rubocop` on an EOL'd Ruby.
-Eventually `rubocop` will drop the ability to **analyze code** intended to support an EOL'd Ruby, as they already have for Ruby 1.8 and 1.9.
+Eventually `rubocop` will drop the ability to **analyze code** intended to support an EOL'd Ruby, as they already have for Ruby 1.9.
+RuboCop has never run properly on Ruby 1.8.
+This gem, via [standard (Standard Ruby)][standardrb], allows RuboCop to analyze Ruby 3.0 code, by turning off certain rules that only apply to later Rubies.

 When the `rubocop` team makes _any_ of these changes they [only bump the minor version][rubocop-versioning] of RuboCop,